jpnance/wwwsplit/README.md

 * Best splits mode wherein you're racing against your best splits for each segment rather than your fastest overall run.
 * Practice mode that focuses on timing one particular new trick, similar in concept to the "lap" function on many stopwatches.
 * Support for user-supplied CSS, especially on a per-splits level.
+* Support for user-defined controls.
 * Re-imagine the timer interface in general to always be a particular height, maybe predominantly showing the current segment with a little bit of information about the previous and next segments.
 * Collapsible segment groups so you can, for instance, combine "1-1," "1-2," and "1-3" into one group called "World 1."
 * splits.io and/or pbtracker.net integration.
 The restriction on cross-domain AJAX will make this tricky unless, for instance, one of those sites is willing to host wwwsplit.
 There are, however, ways around it that I may look in to.
 * Some brand of unit-testing so I can actually be confident that everything still works when I make changes.
-* A pause timer control.

 ## What's Next
 My main focus is allowing the user to create their own sets of segments without having to modify wwwsplit's JavaScript code.